BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 This blog post explains how to run your own [jupyter notebooks](https://jupyter.org/) using some [napari](https://napari.org) plugins and GPU-accelerated image processing python libraries such as [clEsperanto](https://clesperanto.net) on the cluster.

 ### This blog post is for you if
+* you want to try out using napari plugins in jupyter notebooks without a local installation
 * data processing takes a significant amount of time on your computer
 * the time-intensive part of your data processing works without user interaction
 * you want to use your computer for other important tasks (such as life after five) while your data are being processed